- See, climb up, and photograph the heck out of one of the most recognizable buildings in the world: the Leaning Tower of Pisa

 - Explore the many treasures inside the bellissima Cathedral of St. Mary of the Assumption, including a wooden pulpit carved in 1310 and a gilded mosaic

-- Skip the long lines to these venues, saving plenty of your precious time in Tuscany and allowing you to enjoy the attractions on the Square of Miracles
+- Enjoy fast-track access to these venues, saving plenty of your precious time in Tuscany

 When you enter Pisa's Piazza dei Miracoli, your eyes are drawn to the unmistakable tower - but that's just the beginning.
 It's no surprise that this place is called Square of Miracles.
 It's filled with enough architectural wonder that UNESCO declared it a World Heritage Site in 1987.
 Plus, so much went wrong during the history of the Leaning Tower, from a famously poor foundation to the Nazis using it as a lookout, that its continued existence is nothing short of miraculous.

 Once you finish gaping at the stunning marble exterior of the Torre di Pisa (and taking a few “Look at me, I'm holding a tower” pictures), use our fast-track tickets to climb inside the insanely tilted campanile.
 From its top you'll get fabulous views and maybe even hear its bells ringing.
 There are seven of them in all, one for each musical note.

 Right after that you can pop into the equally gorgeous (but only-slightly-tilted) Cathedral of St. Mary of the Assumption and take your sweet time enjoying treasures like the mosaic of Christ in Majesty, the frescoed dome, and the impressive white marble panels which narrate stories from the New Testament.
 All of those historical features survived a 1595 fire powerful enough to melt the original bronze doors.